lhprojects/QuSim/README.md

 Solve the 2 D scattering problem for given initial wave function, energy, and potential.
 ![Quantum Scattering for 2 Dimsional Wave Function](screenshot/QuScattering2DExample.png)

-# Algorithm
- See the theroy folder. there is an article about the algorithm, but not very complete.